Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Personally, my head starts to hurt after a while, and I’m reminded why I changed my degree from mechanical engineering, but it’s still interesting to see some of the science behind the guns we use.

 Now, it’s worth noting that most of these considerations likely won’t bother the average shooter.
-If the gun goes bang, and is accurate enough at 100 yards, that’s probably enough.
-For the average shooter.
+If the gun goes bang and is accurate enough at 100 yards, that’s probably enough.

-For me, I worked at a gun shop with an attached range and I got all my ammo at a discount, and could handload for just the cost of bullets, so over a year or thereabouts, I put just a silly amount of rounds downrange, well over 20,000 rounds in a year, so I got to be really picky about my barrels.
+I worked at a gun shop with an attached range where I got to put a silly amount of rounds downrange — well over 20,000 rounds a year.
+So, naturally, I got to be really picky about my barrels.

 Enter the carbon fiber barrel to totally and completely prove me wrong.